Constant Current USB-Controlled LED Driver

 Each upLED driver can control a single LED.
 When using more than one driver to control multiple LEDs, the upLED devices can be stacked using the connection channels on the corners of the housing.
 This creates a stable assembly that retains the compact footprint of a single device (86.7 mm x 52.5 mm).
 For secure mounting to an optical table or breadboard, we recommend using the upBASE base plate sold below.

 A 12 V, 1 A power supply is required to operate the upLED driver.
-We recommend the DS12 power supply (sold separately).
+We recommend the DS12 power supply (sold below).
 Each upLED driver ships with an adapter cable for use with the DS12 power supply.
 Alternatively, a user-assembled power supply may be used.
 Each driver ships with a power supply adapter, into which the user can insert two 0.5 mm2 wires that provide at least 1 A at 12 V.

 Click to Enlarge